-Balmoral Estate located on Royal Deeside is in the Cairngorms National Park.
-Five of the highest mountains in the UK are found in the Cairngorms along with crystal clear rivers and vast tracks of wildland.
+Balmoral Estate, located on Royal Deeside, is in the Cairngorms National Park Five of the highest mountains in the UK are found in the Cairngorms, crystal clear rivers, and vast tracks of wildland.

-The Balmoral Estate includes the distinctive Lochnager mountain.
-The setting for a children’s story, The Old Man of Lochnagar, written by Prince Charles In the film Mrs Brown, John Brown and Benjamin Disraeli hike up Lochnagar to discuss the need for Queen Victoria to return to active involvement with the government.
-There is also a rather distinctive malt whisky distillery of the same name on the Estate.
+The Balmoral Estate includes the distinctive Lochnager mountain, The setting for a children’s story, The Old Man of Lochnagar, written by King Charles.
+In the film Mrs Brown, John Brown and Benjamin Disraeli hike up Lochnagar to discuss the need for Queen Victoria to return to active involvement with the government.
+There is also a distinctive malt whisky distillery of the same name on the Estate.

-Since its purchase, the Balmoral Estate has been added to by successive members of the royal family, and now covers an area of approximately 50,000 acres (20,000 ha).
+Since its purchase, the Balmoral Estate has been added to by successive royal family members and now covers an area of approximately 50,000 acres (20,000 ha).
 It is a working estate, including grouse moors, forestry, and farmland, as well as managed herds of deer, Highland cattle, and ponies.
-With Lochnager as part of Balmoral, the Estate not only provides relaxation for the Royal Family but also provides visitors with glimpses of how well managed Highland Estates function.
-One of the best ways to see this Estate is on foot but there is a quicker more comfortable way by taking a Landrover Safari Tour which is a unique opportunity to explore the best of Balmoral.
+With Lochnager as part of Balmoral, the Estate provides relaxation for the Royal Family and gives visitors glimpses of how well-managed Highland Estates function.
+One of the best ways to see this Estate is on foot, but there is a quicker, more comfortable way by taking a Landrover Safari Tour, which is a unique opportunity to explore the best of Balmoral.

-If you prefer to walk then enjoy the freedom afforded by Scotland’s Outdoor Access Code and spend some time visiting Loch Muick – my favourite walk in all of Scotland or walk the Balmoral Cairns Walk.
+If you prefer to walk, enjoy the freedom afforded by Scotland’s Outdoor Access Code and spend some time visiting Loch Muick – my favourite walk in Scotland or the Balmoral Cairns Walk.
 The cairns commemorate members of the British royal family and events in their lives.

-Looking for a quieter walk then visit the Castle.
-Park in the Visitor Centre to get a ticket.
-The Castle viewing is limited as many of the rooms are private but the Garden, Grounds, Ballrooms and China are all on display.
+If you are looking for a quieter walk, visit Castle Park in the Visitor Centre to get a ticket.
+The Castle viewing is limited as many rooms are private, but the Garden, Grounds, Ballrooms and China are all on display.

-If you are visiting in August my Top Tip is to be in the car park in time for Sunday Service to see the Royal Family attend Church.
-You may even see visiting dignitaries as it is customary for the Prime Minister and other Heads of State to visit the Monarch at this time.
+If you are visiting in August, my Top Tip is to be in the car park for Sunday Service to see the Royal Family attend Church.
+You may even see visiting dignitaries, as it is customary for the Prime Minister and other Heads of State to visit the Monarch at this time.
 On Mondays, you can even have tea in the Kirk.

 Royal Warrant Town – Ballater

-The town itself is a wonderful Highland town that is worth spending time in.
+The Town itself is a beautiful Highland town worth spending time in.
 Visit the renovated Victorian Train Station (the original was damaged in a fire in 2015).
-Now a tea room the renovation is beautifully done and you can just imagine Queen Victoria’s train pulling into the station complete with all her entourage.
+Now a tea room, the renovation is beautifully done, and you can imagine Queen Victoria’s train pulling into the station, complete with all her entourage.
 Meander further down the Town to enjoy the shops or the River Dee or have lunch in the Prince of Wales restaurant.

-The Queen and members of the Royal Family truly love Scotland and are fully immersed in life and events up here.
-Whatever time of year you chose to visit Scotland you will experience evidence of this.
-Make some time to visit Ballater and Deeside to understand why the Royal Family have made Balmoral their Scottish home since 1852.
+The Royal Family truly love Scotland and is fully immersed in life and events.
+Whatever time of year you choose to visit Scotland, you will experience evidence of this.
+Please make some time to visit Ballater and Deeside to understand why the Royal Family have made Balmoral their Scottish home since 1852.